-1.3.3.
+1.3.2.5.
 HDFI's approach

 HDFI's overall objective is to limit the number of unnecessary LCN/HD_simulcast_LCN conflicts presented to the user during the transition phase whilst delivering the best quality experience and driving consumers away from legacy services to their most up-to-date variants.
 More concretely, in case of LCN/HD_simulcast_LCN conflicts for the same position preference should be automatically given to the best receivable service variant, i.e. the one offering the best image quality and/or the most up-to-date coding or transmission technology.

 In addition, users should only be offered the choice amongst receivable regional services and regional service variants of a service.

-HDFI is currently studying a comprehensive technical solution to allow a user friendly automatic resolution of LCN/HD_simulcast_LCN conflicts which will be included into future version of this specification.
+HDFI is currently studying a comprehensive technical solution to allow a user-friendly automatic resolution of LCN/HD_simulcast_LCN conflicts which may be included into future version of this specification.

-In order to reduce the unnecessary options to the user, the UHD Book 1.0 proposes as an interim solution a further automatic selection of services or service variants to resolve LCN/HD_simulcast_LCN conflicts (see §7.2.2.5.3) based on SDT's service_type, stream_content and component_type.
+In order to reduce the unnecessary options to the user, a further automatic selection of services or service variants is proposed as an interim solution to resolve LCN/HD_simulcast_LCN conflicts (see §7.2.2.5.3), based on SDT's service_type, stream_content and component_type.
 In any case, the services variants or services not automatically selected will still be available to the viewer in the Main Overflow range.